Music in the Southern Highlands

 Natsuko is also a passionate teacher and is a staff member at the Conservatorium of Music in Queensland teaching violin and chamber music.
 She has given many world premieres of works by Australia’s most prominent composers and has recorded for Virgin Classics, ABC Classics, Melba Records and Tall Poppies.

-She has performed extensively throughout Europe, America, Asia and Australia with orchestras including the Berlin Philharmonic, the Chamber Orchestra of Europe and Camerata Salzburg.
-Prior to her role with the ACO she was Principal Viola with the Tasmanian Symphony Orchestra and has performed as Guest Principal Viola with the Strasbourg Philharmonic, Amsterdam Sinfonietta, Australian World Orchestra, Melbourne Symphony Orchestra and Sydney Symphony Orchestra.
-She has performed as a soloist with the ACO, Melbourne Symphony Orchestra, Tasmanian Symphony Orchestra, and Melbourne Chamber Orchestra
+Violist Stefanie Farrands is principal viola of the Australian Chamber Orchestra.
+Prior to her appointment with the ACO, she was principal viola of the Tasmanian Symphony Orchestra.
+Stefanie has performed extensively throughout Europe, America, Asia and Australia with orchestras including the Berlin Philharmonic, the Chamber Orchestra of Europe and Camerata Salzburg.
+She has performed as guest Principal Viola with the Strasbourg Philharmonic, Amsterdam Sinfonietta, Australian World Orchestra, Melbourne Symphony Orchestra and Sydney Symphony Orchestra.

 He has appeared on the world’s most renowned stages, partnering among others with Christian Tetzlaff, Ilya Gringolts, Pekka Kuusisto, Júlia Pusker, Umberto Clerici, Nicolas Altstaedt, Maximilian Hornung, Anneleen Lenaerts, David Finckel, Wu Han, Claudio Martinez Mehner, Radovan Vlatkovic and the Danish, Van Kuijk, Zaïde and Vertavo string quartets.